-The broad objectives for the Parramatta City Centre are:
+The broad objectives for the Parramatta City Centre - deferred area are:

-- To support the primacy of the centre as an employment node with a strong commercial core occupied by high order quality commercial buildings. - To support the commercial core with surrounding mixed use development that reinforces and complements the centre's core employment role. - To ensure high quality design of buildings and public areas. - To activate the Parramatta River edge and the relationship of the river to the city. - To provide for the conservation and interpretation of Parramatta's heritage. - To improve the natural environment.
+- To support the primacy of the centre as an employment node with a strong commercial core occupied by high order quality commercial buildings in its proximity to the commercial core. - To support the commercial core with surrounding mixed use development that reinforces and complements the centre's core employment role. - To ensure high quality design of buildings and public areas. - To activate the Parramatta River edge and the relationship of the river to the city. - To provide for the conservation and interpretation of Parramatta's heritage. - To improve the natural environment.